Mothica: Musical style

 Mothica's pop music is influenced by rock and emo.
 Mothica has technically described her earliest songs such as in the Mythic EP as "bummer pop" and dream pop.

 Personal life

 Ellis has numerous tattoos, not limited to the following: Her first was a geometric cube tattooed on the back of her neck, motivated at the time by enjoyment of architecture and minimalism.
 She has a sleeve tattoo on her right arm that includes a flying hawk impaled by an arrow as well as the skull of a ram and a fern leaf.
 She has a tattoo on her back inspired by the painting Lucretia, and tattoos of her song titles: "oblivion", "chaos", "heavy heart", "NOW", and "VICES".
 She also has a tattoo of three moths around a lamppost.

 Mothica moved to Los Angeles in 2019 for her career in music, but moved back into her parents' home in Oklahoma City during the COVID-19 pandemic.
 Her mother Debbie Ellis, also known as "Momica," has assisted her with the production of music videos.

+In October 2024, Mothica apologetically called off her U.S. tour to attend rehab for pill addiction, returning to recording and performing in 2025.